dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/UXSDKDemo.md

 </resources>
 ~~~

-With the help of DJI UI Library, it's simple and straightforward to implement the standard DJI Go UIs and functionalities in your own application.
+With the help of DJI UX SDK, it's simple and straightforward to implement the standard DJI Go UIs and functionalities in your own application.

 ## Application Registration